vinceskahan/weewx-docker.old/README.md

 | centos | 8     | setup |   3    |    8857    |  478 |

 ### known issues:
- * updated setup.py variants to use master.zip downloaded from github
+ * centos variants aren't as stripped as they could be

 ### to stop all containers and delete networks
     docker-compose down